 1. Start by Looking for Negative Beliefs

-This step can be tough, but looking for your own negative beliefs is the first step towards overcoming learned helplessness.
+This step can be tough, but taking a hard look at your belief system and digging up negative beliefs is the first step towards overcoming learned helplessness.
 Do you have recurring negative or self-limiting beliefs?

 It helps to carefully observe and write down your negative or pessimistic thoughts.
 Have you ever heard the old saying, “The good guys always finish last”?